 This truly is the best recipe for dulce de leche, that wonderful sweet milk jam from Argentina, where I'm from.
 In this post, you'll find the traditional way of making it from scratch, and the most useful tips EVER that were handed down from generations in my family making it.

-I have several recipe that use it, but this is the first time posting the recipe.
+I have several recipes that use it, but this is the first time posting the from-scratch recipe.
 I can't believe it took me so long!
-Let's start with the basic recipe, the one my grandmother and many before her made.
-It's simple, but I have the best tips for making it easier.
+Let's start with the basic recipe, the one my grandmother and many others before her made.
+It's a simple process, and I have the best tips to make it easier.

 They are few and you probably have all of them in your kitchen right now.